MEET OUR FACULTY

 ALICIA REDING

-Alicia Reding is a Mobile native, and began her training at the age of three at Gale’s Studio of Dance.
-She then continued her classical ballet training with Lori Bilbrey-Vaghefi at Dunbar Creative and Performing Arts Magnet School.
+Alicia Reding, a Mobile native, began her training at the age of three at Gale’s Studio of Dance.
+She continued her classical ballet training with Lori Bilbrey-Vaghefi at Dunbar Creative and Performing Arts Magnet School.
+In high school, she began assisting in dance classes, which sparked her passion for teaching.
 She attended the University of South Alabama and was a member of the USA Prowlers dance team.
-She graduated from the University of South Alabama with a B.S. in Elementary Education and went on to earn her master’s degree.
-She is in her 20th year of teaching and is currently teaching first grade at Saraland Early Education Center.
-Alicia has taught dance for 23 years including ballet, tap, and jazz.
-She began teaching at Mobile Ballet in 2008.
-Alicia uses her experience and knowledge of early childhood learning to help young dancers learn the fundamentals of classical ballet.
+After graduating with a B.S. in Elementary Education and earning a master’s degree and National Board Certification, Alicia now teaches first grade at Saraland Early Education Center.

 PAIGE WELLER